Diversity, equity, inclusion and belonging

 Diversity in the College

-The College of Arts and Sciences offers programing, scholarships and resources for students and faculty in order to foster, encourage and promote diversity.
-Led by our diversity committee, we take great care in helping all students thrive while in the college and to build a foundation as they prepare to enter the professional world.
-History of the committee.
+The College of Arts and Sciences offers programming, scholarships and resources for students and faculty to foster, encourage and promote diversity.
+Led by our Diversity Committee, we take great care to help all students thrive and build a foundation to enter the professional world.

 Understanding of Diversity

-The College of Arts and Sciences seeks to foster diversity in a commitment to recruit, retain and resource peoples historically under-represented in university education in the United States.
-Fostering diversity goes beyond increasing the numbers of under-represented students, faculty and staff.
-It also includes a commitment to substantial curricular offerings, resources, and programming that foregrounds the knowledges, perspectives, cultures, and histories of marginalized communities.
-A truly diverse college culture and structure will benefit all members of the university community to better serve and excel in an increasingly global and multicultural world.
+The College of Arts and Sciences seeks to foster diversity and is commited to recruiting, retaining and providing resources for members of populations that have been under-represented in university education in the U.S. This goes beyond increasing the numbers of under-represented students, faculty and staff.
+We are committed to providing substantial curricular offerings, resources and programming that foregrounds the knowledge, perspectives, cultures and histories of marginalized communities.
+A truly diverse college culture and structure benefits all members of the university community and better serves our students so they can excel in an increasingly global and multicultural world.

 Professor Douglas K. Benson Award

 The Professor Douglas K. Benson Award is a $500-$1,000 scholarship for full-time College of Arts and Sciences students who have at least a 2.0 GPA and have made contributions to diversity, equity, inclusion and belonging (DEIB) on campus.
 Applicants must submit a resume, a form of expression (essay, picture, poem, drawing, dance, music, etc.) representing DEIB, and a 150-200 word summary of their appreciation for DEIB in a global world.
 The deadline is March 15.